 Our students' work is showcased at an annual exhibition, with current and future students, parents, staff and members of the community invited to attend.

-In 2013 our A Level students completing the Extended Project achieved record results, with 42% gaining an A or A* grade.
+In 2014, our students completing the Extended Project achieved outstanding results, with 51% obtaining grade A* or A.

 For those wishing to continue on to higher education, the Extended Project will provide a strong platform to support future learning.